 - Model litigant principles

-The Anglican Diocese of Melbourne has applied to join the National Redress Scheme.
+The Anglican Diocese of Melbourne has joined the National Redress Scheme.
 The Diocese has also resolved to become a participating institution in the Kooyoora Independent Redress Scheme in lieu of its interim scheme.